 An external Hard drive which is fast and powerful.
 The fastest hard drive in its class, with speeds of 40K/Bytes/sec non-native mode & native mode driver speeds up to 120K/Bytes/sec.
-Supports multiple operating systems: ProDos, Dos 3.3, MS-Dos, IIGS, IIe, II + , & Laser
+Supports multiple operating systems: ProDos, Dos 3.3, MS-Dos, IIGS, IIe, II + , & Laser 128 with Orders Over

-TELINK

-GOLEM
+TELINK GOLEM